ivangfr/springboot-keycloak-openldap/README.md

 ## Run simple-service using Maven

-- Open a new terminal
+- Open a new terminal and make sure you are in `springboot-keycloak-openldap` root folder

-- In `springboot-keycloak-openldap` root folder, run the command below to start `simple-service` application
+- Start the application by running the following command
   ```
   ./mvnw clean spring-boot:run --projects simple-service -Dspring-boot.run.jvmArguments="-Dserver.port=9080"
   ```